 How can I reduce my exposure?

 - When buying furniture and other foam products, look at labels and ask questions.
+The label should say TB117 2015 AND flame retardant free.
 Ask the manufacturer and/or retailer whether or not the products contain flame retardants and ask for “flame retardant-free” products.
-Look for labels that say the product is flame retardant free.